ajitsingh98/Data-Science-Interview-Questions-Answers/performance_metrics.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

-- **Direct Solution**: Analytical solution and mathematical formulation for `Consider a classification where $99%$ of data belongs to class A and $1%$ of data belongs to class B.`.
+- **Direct Solution**: Analytical solution and mathematical formulation for `Consider a classification where $99%$of data belongs to class A and$1%$ of data belongs to class B.`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>